ChuwuYo/BookmarksPortal/README.md

   <h1>BookmarksPortal</h1>
     <h2>Export Your Bookmarks to JSON File.</h2>
   <br>
-BookmarksPortal is a powerful browser extension that accompanies the ChuwuBookmarks
+BookmarksPortal is a powerful browser extension that accompanies the ChuwuBookmarks.

 Also applicable to the Pintree project.